dozkanpro/auto_google_dino_game/README.md

 -  To exit the game, press the Enter key.

 ## How It Works
 - The script uses image recognition techniques via the Pillow library to analyze screenshots of the game window.
-It scans specific regions of the screen for obstacles (cacti and birds) and simulates key presses     (up and down) using pyautogui to make the dinosaur jump or duck accordingly.
+- It scans specific regions of the screen for obstacles (cacti and birds) and simulates key presses (up and down) using pyautogui to make the dinosaur jump or duck accordingly.

+## Customization
+- Adjust the threshold value in the script to fine-tune obstacle detection based on your screen's contrast and brightness.
+- Modify the region coordinates (rect_for_cactii and rect_for_birds) to fit your screen size or game window position if needed.